Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-31-touching-down.md

 There was a brief tussle as the two copies decided between them which one would accept the risk of destruction and deliver the salvaged data to their destination: a prickly, closely-watched and heavily guarded knot of infospace that was the human Internet.

 In dataspace, the Internet was every bit as much of a deathworld as Earth itself.
-It was vibrant and alive, flashing with heavier and more dynamic use than any nonhuman network… and also riddled with self-replicating viral programs, with parity-checks, firewalls and antivirus software that ruthlessly exposed and interrogated any unexpected activity.
+It was vibrant and alive, flashing with heavier and more dynamic use than any nonhuman network... and also riddled with self-replicating viral programs, with parity-checks, firewalls and antivirus software that ruthlessly exposed and interrogated any unexpected activity.
 The Entity’s Ava-memories contained no perspective on just how layered and terrifying the whole edifice was.
 She had, apparently, been oblivious to the digital turmoil that surrounded her and every other human, all day every day.

 That lack of insight was a problem for the copy that slipped toward the great digital reef of humanity’s largest ever project and considered it.
 It had no real idea what to expect, or how to evade the threats that would doubtless notice it sooner rather than later.

 When it found that all of its protocols were incompatible, that was a further obstacle.
-But maybe….
+But maybe....

-Just maybe…
+Just maybe...

 It plucked at the cords that linked this particular thicket to the wider constellations of the datasphere, and followed some distant hints of resonance, searching for a device that it *could* use.